oceanhackweek/oceanhackweek.github.io/ohw22/index.md

 :align: left
 ```

 The OceanHackWeek program consists of hands-on tutorials, visual presentations, and collaborative hack projects throughout a 5-day period.
-Participants can apply for being in one of the regional satellites or only the global virtual event.
-Regional satellite events are connected closely with the global event, while providing additional collaboration and networking opportunities on a regional or local basis.
+Participants can apply for being in one of the regional satellites or the virtual global event.
+Regional satellite events are connected closely with the virtual global event, while providing additional collaboration and networking opportunities on a regional basis.

 See the [OHW21 program](https://oceanhackweek.github.io/ohw-resources) (a hybrid event) to get a better sense of the usual activities and how they're organized.